 Spinal Stenosis Health Center

-spinal stenosis occurs when the spinal cord in the neck (cervical spine) or the spinal nerve roots in the lower back (lumbar spine) are compressed.
-Symptoms of lumbar stenosis often include leg pain (sciatica), as well as tingling, weakness, or numbness in the legs.
-Arm pain is the typical symptom of cervical spinal stenosis.
+Spinal stenosis occurs when the spinal cord in the neck (cervical spine) or the spinal nerve roots in the lower back (lumbar spine) are compressed.
+Symptoms of lumbar stenosis often include leg pain (sciatica) and leg tingling, weakness, or numbness.
+Arm pain is a typical symptom of cervical spinal stenosis.
 For cervical spinal stenosis with myelopathy, difficulty with coordination often occurs.

 Stenosis treatment may include non-surgical options (exercise, anti-inflammatory medication, epidural injections, and activity modification) or back surgery.